aravin-narayan/aravin-dsa/C++/readme.md

+# aravin-dsa C++
-This folder C++ would contain all C++ projects in the spacce of data structures and algorithms.
+The C++ folder would contain all C++ projects within the  data structures and algorithms parent reporsitory